British Rail Class 73: Network Rail

 Network Rail inherited two redundant Gatwick Express locomotives, numbers 73212 and 73213, from its predecessor Railtrack.
-These were overhauled and painted in the company's blue and green livery.
-They are used on engineering trains associated with an upgrade of electrical supply systems on the former Southern Region.
+These were overhauled and painted in Railtrack's company's blue and green livery.
+They were used on engineering trains associated with an upgrade of electrical supply systems on the former Southern Region.

 A third locomotive, number 73141, was originally bought for spare parts, but was returned to traffic in case of failure of one of the other two locomotives.
 The locomotives were later repainted into Network Rail all-over-yellow with red buffer beams.

 In 2009, 73141 was acquired by First GBRf, with 73212 and 73213 following shortly afterward.

 Two locomotives, numbers 73211 and 73104, were completely rebuilt by Rail Vehicle Engineering Limited (RVEL) of Derby.
 The 600 hp diesel engine was removed and replaced by a pair of Cummins QSK19 750 hp diesel engines, increasing the total diesel horsepower to 1,500.
 The locomotives are used by Network Rail and are classified 73/9.
 The Cummins QSK19 is the same engine used in the Class 220 and Class 221 diesel multiple units.
 73101 has been sold from preservation and will be added to the overhaul program.
 The first prototype of Network Rail's new 'Ultra73' locomotives was unveiled on Friday 13 June 2014 at RVEL in Derby.

+Both of Network Rail's Class 73/9s were put up for sale in August 2023 as surplus to requirements.